rom1mouret/mpcl/README.md

 For one thing, brains cannot allocate new feature processors out of thin air.
 Also, the outside world is not labeled.

 ##### > How to train non-differentiable models within this framework?

-Processors (inputs -> latent) and classifiers/regressors (latent -> targets) are typically trained conjointly, which is where gradient descent shines, provided all the models involved are differentiable.
+Processors (inputs -> latent) and classifiers/regressors (latent -> targets) are typically trained conjointly.
+This is gradient descent shines, provided all the models involved are differentiable.

 You may be able to get good results with [coordinate descent](https://en.wikipedia.org/wiki/Coordinate_descent) on non-differentiable models.